SmartlyDressedGames/Unturned-Docs/LevelAsset.md

 `Min_Stealth_Radius` float: Player stealth skill level cannot reduce minimum detection distance below this value.

-`Weather_Types` *array*: determines which weather can be scheduled to occur naturally.
-Refer to weather properties.
+`Weather_Types` *array*: determines which weather can occur naturally.
+Refer to schedulable weather properties.
+If weather is using legacy weather the default rain and snow will be included.

+`Perpetual_Weather_Asset` [Asset Pointer](AssetPtr.md): to a [Weather Asset](WeatherAsset.md).
+Overrides weather scheduling.

+`Global_Weather_Mask` [u32 Mask](Bitmask.md): fallback weather mask while player is not inside an ambience volume.
+Defaults to 0xFFFFFFFF.

 This is an [Asset v2](AssetsV2.md) class.

-## Weather Properties
+## Schedulable Weather Properties

 `Asset` [Asset Pointer](AssetPtr.md) to a [Weather Asset](WeatherAsset.md).